Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Keystone species are not always the most populous in the ecosystem.
 They are often not the largest either, but their role is crucial for the habitat’s survival.
 In essence, keystone species are the glue that binds the ecosystem together.
 If that species is removed, a chain of events is started that dramatically affects the habitat’s structure and biodiversity.

 Even though these vital species differ according to their environment, they all have one aspect in common.
-Keystone animals influence the food chain that supports the habitat.
-Whether it is preventing soil erosion, keeping temperatures cooler, or keeping populations in check.
-These species are what balance the ecosystem.
+Keystone animals have widespread influence on the ecosystems they are associated with.
+Whether it is preventing soil erosion, keeping temperatures cooler, or keeping populations in check, these species are what balance the ecosystem.

 Why are Keystone Species Important?